 § 7112 Transportation.

 It shall be unlawful for any person to transport explosive materials in violation of the regulations relating to the transportation of explosive materials.
 Issuing authorities are authorized to issue regulations covering the transportation of explosive materials in their areas of jurisdiction.
-Compliance with applicable regulations of the United States Department of Transportation issued pursuant to 18 U.S.C., §§ 831 through 835 of the United States Code [18 U.S.C. §§ 832-835 repealed], and such other federal regulations as exist or are adopted from time to time, shall be deemed compliance with this chapter and the regulations issued hereunder.
+Compliance with applicable regulations of the United States Department of Transportation issued pursuant to 18 U.S.C. §§ 831 through 835 [18 U.S.C. §§ 832-835 repealed], and such other federal regulations as exist or are adopted from time to time, shall be deemed compliance with this chapter and the regulations issued hereunder.

 § 7113 Penalties.